 The engine has a long list of film and television credits and is probably best known for its appearance in the feature film ‘The Railway Children’ when, in green livery, gained the unofficial name of the ‘Green Dragon’.
 The engine has also featured in BBC’s ‘Born and Bred’ and the remake of ‘The Hound of the Baskervilles’.

 The engine was taken out of traffic in 1975 and remained sidelined until a bequest came to the locomotive’s rescue.
 Now owned by the Bowers Trust, the locomotive returned to full working order in 2001 following a £150,000 overhaul.
-On withdrawal at the expiration of its boiler certificate, 957 was put aside in Haworth shed with a view to a return to active service and is now in the process of renovation by a small dedicated team.
+On withdrawal at the expiration of its boiler certificate, 957 was put aside in Haworth shed with a view to a return to active service and is now in the process of renovation by a small dedicated team, hopefully in time for the 5oth anniversary of The Railway Children in 2020.